jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-02.md

 He finally glanced at her.
 "How does high school work?"

-Sophia poured herself coffee—too much creamer, not enough actual caffeine to deal with this day.
+Sophia poured herself coffee—too much creamer, not enough actual caffeine.
 "It's a complex social ecosystem with hierarchies based on arbitrary factors like athletic ability, physical attractiveness, and whether you know the right people.
 Academic achievement is actually a negative indicator of social success."

 "That sounds like something you read on the internet."